JedBurke/Lemony/README.md

 Rename-py is a simple batch file renaming script written in Python 3.6.
 Its goal is to allow users to rename their files using regular expressions.

+## Getting Started

+For now, simply download the `rename.py` file and run it with Python.
+As mentioned earlier, the script has been written targetting Python version 3.6.

 ### Usage

 The following is an incomplete usage guide in using the script.